Last updated on May 30, 2025

 Lightning Strike | Illustration by Maxilla

-I look forward to these promos.
-I appreciate how they went about the crossover to the point I hope we see more collaborations like this in the future.
-Offering this kind of card as a promotional product for LGSs rather than a Secret Lair feels like real, critical support that will get people out in the community and maybe inspire some extra Standard play.
+I love these promos.
+I appreciate how they go about this crossover to the point that I hope we see more collaborations like this in the future.
+To offer this kind of card as a promotional product for LGSs rather than a Secret Lair feels like real, critical support that gets people out in the community and maybe inspire more Standard players.
 At the very least more of my decks will have Disdainful Stroke and Snakeskin Veil than they do now.

 What do you think of these crossover cards?
+Do you like earning cards like the Arena Direct?
 Would you rather have gotten the characters directly, or even unique cards ala The Walking Dead?
-Let me know in the comments below or on the Draftsim Discord.
+Let me know in the comments or on the Draftsim Discord.

 See you later space cowboy!